 Germany is one of the most sought after countries when it comes to higher education, and it welcomes international applicants with vigour.
+They provide free education and the living expenses will be the only costs which a candidate has to take care of.
+Therefore many students post their GRE exam apply to several German universities.

 - You have received or are soon to receive an Acceptance Letter from a University in Germany,